 For example: consider the existence of a foreign country that you have never been to.
 Despite not having personally visited this country, you still know that it exists.
 This is because you have received reports about this country’s existence from various sources: whether they be reports from people who lived there, or people who visited it, or even pictures of this country that you’ve seen on TV.
 All of those reports, when taken collectively, form mass transmitted proof for the existence of said country.

-Reason is the human ability to use axiomatic knowledge, in order to acquire inferential knowledge.
+Reason is the human ability to use non-inferential knowledge, in order to acquire inferential knowledge.

-For example: once the meanings of “body”, “rest”, and “motion”, are established axiomatic knowledge, one comes to know that “a body cannot remain in a state of being neither at rest nor moving”.
+For example: once the meanings of “body”, “rest”, and “motion”, are established non-inferentially for the think, he can come to know that “a body cannot exist in a state of being neither at rest nor moving”.

 “Nomically Impossible” meaning: a proposition which does not accept affirmation, because its affirmation violates normalcy.